Cal Bruton: Australia

+Coaching career

 In the 1999–2000 NBL season, Bruton once again returned to coaching, this time for the Canberra Cannons.
 Like with the Hobart Devils, the Cannons were in financial difficulty at the time and their future was looking bleak.
 The 2002–03 season saw the financial difficulties of the Cannons reaching boiling point and it was announced their license would be sold.
 This series of events resulted in Bruton quitting the Cannons and not following the club in their move to Newcastle as the Hunter Pirates.

 During the 2006–07 NBL season, Bruton was signed as interim head coach of the West Sydney Razorbacks, taking over in the middle of the season though he wasn't retained as coach for 2007–08.

 Bruton now also helps out coaching for junior teams in his spare time, as a role model to the junior basketball players.

 He was also once in a celebrity episode of 1980s gameshow It's a Knockout where he dressed in a horse suit alongside Big Sports Breakfast co-host and journalist Terry Kennedy.

 Bruton was awarded an Order of Australia Medal (OAM) in the 2021 Australia Day Honours, for "For service to basketball as a player and coach."